Grand Blanc Veterans Benefits Attorneys

 Are you worried that you have too many assets to qualify for Aid and Attendance?
 We have a variety of strategies to use to make sure you are asset eligible.
 Similarly, if you have been denied benefits in the past, don’t give up.
 The many applications are initially denied, even when the veteran or widowed spouse is indeed eligible.
 We may be able to help obtain benefits on appeal.

 We can determine if you are eligible for Aid and Attendance, expedite the approval process, and help you obtain the maximum amount of assistance you deserve.
 When applying for veterans benefits, we make sure you still remain eligible for other government benefits.
+Make sure to take a look at our other areas of practice, we provide expert legal help in estate planning as well as elder law.

 You have served our country.
 We welcome the opportunity to be of service to you in return.